-New Zealand’s passing of the Zero-carbon bill into law is a historic moment for New Zealand, reinforcing its commitment to climate change while setting an example.
+New Zealand’s passing of the Zero-carbon bill into law is a historic moment.
+It reinforces its commitment to climate change while setting an example.

 In response to the Zero Carbon Bill being passed into law, Prime Minister Jacinda Ardern says:

 Among other provisions, the Zero Carbon Act creates the Climate Change Commission.
-This independent body will advise governments on how to meet the targets that the Act has set, which is the zero net carbon emissions by 2050 and a reduction of methane emissions between 24 to 47 per cent.
+This independent body will advise governments on how to meet the Act’s targets: zero net carbon emissions by 2050 and a reduction of methane emissions between 24 and 47 per cent.
 It also includes a methane reduction of 10% from 2017 to 2030.
-Net-zero emissions aim to keep the temperature within 1.5 C by 2050 (Cooke, 2019).
+Net-zero emissions aim to keep temperatures within 1.5°C by 2050 (Cooke, 2019).

-Click on the link to know more about New Zealand’s Zero Carbon Act.
+Click the link to learn more about New Zealand’s Zero Carbon Act.

 Climate Change Champion appointed in Nelson City